Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_configuration_display.png)

-**Customise:** allows you to apply your own settings to the game’s graphics options, from the list of settings proposed below and in the different tabs from the 'Advanced settings' window.
+**Customise:** Allows you to apply your own settings to the game’s graphics options instead of the settings automatically chosen based on your graphics card, from the list of settings proposed below and in the different tabs from the 'Advanced settings' window.

-**Pre-settings:** allows you to choose pre-recorded settings from a selection of profiles:
+**Pre-settings:** Allows you to choose graphics presets from a selection of profiles:

-**Any:** allows you to independently specify the settings that you wish to apply.
+**Any:** Allows you to independently specify the settings that you wish to apply.

-**VeryFast:** profile if you wish to have the smoothest possible game, at the expense of the quality of the graphics.
+**VeryFast:** Select if you wish to have the smoothest and fastest possible gameplay, at the expense of the quality of the graphics.

-**Fast:** profile if you wish to have a smooth game, whilst having a higher graphics quality than the **'VeryFast**' mode.
+**Fast:** Select if you wish to have a smooth game, whilst having a higher graphics quality than the **'VeryFast**' mode.

-**Nice:** balanced profile between the game’s fluidity and graphics quality.
+**Nice:** A balanced profile between the game’s performance and graphics quality.

-**VeryNice:** profile if you wish to have a high graphics quality, at the expense of the game’s fluidity.
+**VeryNice:** Select if you wish to have a high graphics quality, at the expense of the game’s performance.

-**Ultra:** profile if you wish to have the highest possible graphics quality, at the expense of the game’s fluidity.
+**Ultra:** Select if you wish to have the highest possible graphics quality, at higher expense of the game’s performance.

-**Anti-aliasing:** allows you to smooth out the aliasing present on the contours of an object in 3D.
+**Anti-aliasing:** Allows you to smooth out the aliasing present in the contours of a 3D object (in other words, make the game less pixelated).
 The higher the anti-aliasing is, the more important the smoothing out of the contours is, and the more attractive the graphics rendering is.
 Available settings: Any / 2 samples / 4 samples / 6 samples / 8 samples / 16 samples.

 >>>>> If you select a high graphics quality, the game will require more resources in order to function (processor, random access memory, graphics card).
 >>>>> The custom settings are all available if the 'Any' option is selected in the 'Pre-settings'.

-**Shadows:** allows you to adjust the quality of the shadows of the 3D models.
+**Shadows:** Allows you to adjust the quality of the shadows of 3D models.

-**Shader Quality:** allows you to adjust the quality of the diffusion of lights, reflections, refractions and shadows.
+**Shader Quality:** Allows you to adjust the quality of the diffusion of lights, reflections, refractions and shadows.

-**Texture Quality:** allows you to adjust the quality of the textures.
+**Texture Quality:** Allows you to adjust the quality of the textures.

 **Max.
-Filtering:** allows you to improve the sharpness of distant objects.
+Filtering:** Allows you to improve the sharpness of distant objects.
 The higher the value is, the greater the sharpness is.

-**Water reflects:** allows you to adjust the quality of the reflection of the water.
+**Water reflects:** Allows you to adjust the quality of the reflection of the water.

-**Car reflects:** allows you to adjust the quality of the reflections on the cars.
+**Car reflects:** Allows you to adjust the quality of the reflections on vehicles and characters.

-**PostProcess FXs:** allows you to adjust the following effects:
+**PostProcess FXs:** Allows you to adjust the following effects:

-***Motion Blur:** allows you to activate the motion blur, otherwise called kinetic blur.
+***Motion Blur:** Allows you to activate motion blur, the apparent streaking of rapidly moving objects.

-***Bloom:** blur effect on the abrupt transitions between a bright area and a dark area.
+***Bloom:** Allows you to activate bloom effects, the scattering of colours from bright and shiny objects.

 ### Audio

 ![](./En_configuration_audio.png)

-**Activate the sound:** allows you to activate the sound in the game.
+**Activate the sound:** Allows you to activate the sound in the game.

-**Audio Device:** allows you to choose the device desired in order to operate the audio rendering: sound card integrated into the motherboard, internal sound card, external sound card, etc.
+**Audio Device:** Allows you to select the audio device for the game to play sounds through: sound card integrated into the motherboard, internal sound card, external sound card, etc.

-***Settings:** default / depending on the device.
+***Settings:** Default / Depending on the device.

-**Quality:** allows you to adjust the quality of the sound.
+**Quality:** Allows you to adjust the quality of the sound.

 ***Settings:** Low / Normal / High

-**Speakers:** allows you to choose the Windows default configuration.
+**Speakers:** Allows you to choose the Windows default configuration.

-**Activate EAX:** the EAX, or 'Environmental Audio eXtensions', is an application programming interface which allows you to have a realistic 3D sound reproduction.
+**Activate EAX:** The EAX, or 'Environmental Audio eXtensions', is an application programming interface which allows you to have a realistic 3D sound reproduction.
 Activating the EAX allows you to have a better reproduction of the sound in a 3D environment.

-**Enable doppler:** allows you to activate the doppler effect.
+**Enable doppler:** Allows you to activate the Doppler effect; sounds in the distance coming toward you will sound higher, while sounds moving away from you will sound lower.
-Allow music to change while racing: allows you to download the music proposed by the server on which you are playing and to listen to it.
+**Allow music to change while racing:** Allows you to download the music offered by an online gaming server which you are playing on and to listen to it.

-**Dynamic mix:** Allows you to adjust the sound level of the game dynamically.
+**Dynamic mix:** Allows the game adjust its sound level dynamically.

 ### Network